PoeticMediaLab/Lacuna/README.md

 ## Post-Installation Tasks

-After installing, there are a few steps you will want to take to improve the user experience.
+After installing, there are a few steps you must still take.

 * Disable warnings and error messages (admin/config/development/logging)
 * Enable compression and caching (admin/config/development/performance)

 * Review the Course Creation settings (admin/config/content/lacuna-courses).
 These are the settings that determine the defaults for new courses.
 You may wish to require a password before instructors can create new courses.
 If so, you can set that here.
-You can also set the default genres, media, and priorities for documents.
-Be sure to click "Submit" at the bottom of the page after confirming these settings, even if you haven't changed anything; this will ensure that your site has initial values for these items.
+You can also set the default genres, media, and priorities for documents. **Be sure to click "Submit" at the bottom of the page after confirming these settings, even if you haven't changed anything**; this will ensure that your site has initial values for these items.

 * Review the Page Turner settings (admin/config/user-interface/page-turner).
 We recommend that you enable the Page Turner for documents or other node types that may be too long to read in an infinite scrolling window.